 Master of Arts in History

 The Graduate Study in History at the University of Northern Iowa is a two year program that prepares students for a variety of history-related careers in the public and private sectors, teaching at the community college level, or further graduate study.
 Currently employed public school teachers have also completed the M.A. to advance their careers.
 This program has a thesis option and a non-thesis option.
-An emphasis in public history is available.
 All options require a total of 30 credit hours.

 Practicums, in which students interested in teaching can work in the classroom with experienced instructors, and internships that afford students educational opportunities in agencies and institutions committed to the preservation and presentation of the past are available to all students.